Agriculture Drought Response

 • 2002 Drought Reboot

-by SolidRock, about 4 years ago
+by SolidRock, over 4 years ago

 2020 has brought Eight inches of Snow and .45" in May.
 Then dry, windy weather for three months until the first Sunday of August.
 That day brought 75 mph vertical winds and 2" hail.
 All the tree leaves and year old grass were pounded into the ground.
 The leaves came back half-way and then came the Arctic front and single digit wind chills.